wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 </body>
 ```

-As you can see, most of the websites will have this pattern; header, navigation, main section, sidebar, and footer.
-This is a pattern that is repeated  several times for most of the sites on the web, so the guys at W3C came up with a very similar approach implemented in HTML5.
+Most websites will have a similar pattern: header, navigation, main section, sidebar, and footer.
+This pattern became widespread, so the guys at W3C incorporated it into their standar.
 There is more to HTML5 than what I am showing.

-Here is how it would look using HTML5 semantic elements.
-In this case you can determine what the element is about without the use of any attribute making these elements have meaning by themselves.
+The following code demostrate how it would look using the HTML5 semantic elements.
+In this case you can determine what the element is without the use of any attribute making these elements have meaning by themselves.

 ```html
 <body>